 It can be an especially stressful time if you have a furry friend for a roommate.
 Not only do you have to find a new home or apartment, but it needs to be pet-friendly.

-Plus, you want to make the move as easy for your dog as possible.
+Plus, you want to make a move as easy for your dog as possible.

 Do a scouting report

-If you’re thinking about an extremely dog-friendly city like Austin, consider using Rent.com’s apartment database which allows you to easily search and view pet-friendly apartments.
+If you’re thinking about an extremely dog-friendly city like Austin, consider using Rent.com’s apartment database, which allows you to search and view pet-friendly apartments easily.
 You can typically get a good sense of how much a town appreciates its pets by looking at the quality of pet-friendly apartments in popular neighborhoods.

 If possible, make a trial run

 For long-distance moves, it’s not always possible to bring the dog along to get a good look (or sniff) at your new home, but it’s certainly ideal.
 This is a great opportunity to see how your dog reacts in a new setting so you can develop a plan for moving day.

 Does she seem to favor a certain room in the house?
 Or is there a lot of noise coming from outside that seems to make her anxious?

 Go for a walk around the block, and if you see other dog walkers, ask about the neighborhood to learn if there’s anything you and your dog should be aware of.
 Who knows?
 The two of you might even end up with a new set of friends.

 If you also have a cat, you can learn about how to travel with your cat in the car here.